 - Making corrections in plaster was not easy and took a long time.

-- Michelangelo had one of the most demanding patrons in history with Pope Julius II, harassing him to finish and wanting to give advice on the work.
+- Michelangelo had one of the most demanding patrons in history with Pope Julius II, harassing him to finish and wanting to advise on the work.

 - Michelangelo saw himself as a Sculptor, not a Painter; painting was not his preferred medium.

-- Michelangelo had to prepare his own colour pigments.
+- Michelangelo had to prepare his color pigments.

 - Summers in Rome got very hot, and there was not enough ventilation with the scaffolding and curtains to give him privacy.